section-engineering-education/engineering-education/articles/basics-of-transfer-learning/index.md

 Sometimes it may involve collaboration with many domain experts to create high-quality datasets.
 The use of transfer learning eases the burden on data scientists and makes the machine learning process more efficient.

 #### Contribution towards AGI
 To achieve artificial general intelligence, machines will need to learn common sense.
-The very nature of transfer learning works to achieve some aspect of common sense since.
+The very nature of transfer learning works to achieve some aspect of common sense.

 Specifically, the ability to compare different problem scenarios and use previous knowledge to carry out a task is common sense to a human being.
 Data scientists and researchers believe transfer learning is playing its role in achieving artificial general intelligence.
+It is also worth noting that it is possible to carry out transfer learning in the contexts of supervised, unsupervised, and reinforcement learning.
+We shall explore this in the next section.

 ### Transfer Learning Strategies and Approaches
 #### Transfer Learning Strategies